Teenaged rock 'n' roll superstar from the late 1950s makes a comeback in Austin

 Flash forward to Antone's Club in Austin earlier this month as 83-year-old Jivin’ Gene was playing music again in front of a packed house, playing his late '50s hits, blues and swamp pop classics.

-The Museum of the Gulf Coast in Port Arthur has devoted an entire wall to Bourgeois ’s musical triumphs, truly a hometown hero who never gave up his passion for writing songs and singing them.
+The Museum of the Gulf Coast in Port Arthur has devoted an entire wall to Bourgeois’s musical triumphs.
+He is truly a hometown hero who never gave up his passion for writing songs and singing them.

-Sixty-five years after his first hit record on a 7-inch piece of vinyl, Gene has found popularity in today’s digital world, with his songs available on Spotify and Apple Music and played on satellite radio.
-He claims fans from Austin to New Orleans to Europe, where swamp pop remains a popular genre.
+Sixty-five years after his first hit record on a 7-inch piece of vinyl, he has found popularity in today’s digital world, with his songs available on Spotify and Apple Music and played on satellite radio.
+Bourgeois claims fans from Austin to New Orleans to Europe, where swamp pop remains a popular genre.

-“Guess I’ll keep singing until the clubs stop calling me,” Bourgeois said.
+“Guess I’ll keep singing until the clubs stop calling me,” he said.

 In "Breaking Up Is Hard To Do," Bourgeois wrote about the pain of ending a romance.
 But these days, none of his fans seem to have any intention of breaking up with Jivin’ Gene.